Royal Borough of Windsor and Maidenhead: History

 The two Eton districts had been in Buckinghamshire prior to the reforms.
 The new district was named 'Windsor and Maidenhead' after its two largest towns.
 The district was also given the additional honorific title of royal borough, which had previously been held by the municipal borough of New Windsor.

 From 1974 until 1998 the council was a lower-tier authority, with Berkshire County Council providing county-level services.
 The county council was abolished in 1998 and the Royal Borough of Windsor and Maidenhead took on county-level services, making it a unitary authority.
 Berkshire continues to legally exist as a ceremonial county and a non-metropolitan county, albeit without a county council.

-River Thames
+Geography

+Watercourses

 The borough straddles the River Thames.
 Approximately half of its flow through the borough has a bypass and seasonally-variable flood relief channel, the Jubilee River.
 Further flood relief channels are planned for the reaches below the Borough to benefit many other settlements including Datchet and Wraysbury in the borough which were the settlements most widely affected by the UK storms of January-February 2014.

-Towns and villages
+Settlements

 The borough contains the following towns and villages: